TSFBCE24RhythmHeaveners/VideoMagic-OFX-Plugins/README.md

 # VideoMagic OFX Plugins
 OpenFX plugins for VEGAS Pro and DaVinci Resolve.
-There are six sets.
-Distortions, Colors, Blurs, Temporal, Generate, and Retro.
+There are ten sets.
+Colors, Distortions, Blurs, Mosaics, Temporal, Generate, Stylizers, Retro, and Utility.